-6.3 Subgroups
+6.4 Subgroups

 Criteria for program eligibility in this study have changed from those used in prior studies.
 In the current study, a household is eligible to receive an incentive loan if (i) ownership of cultivable land is less than or equal to 50 decimals or (ii) any household member has missed a meals in the previous week.
-In prior studies, a household was eligible if (i) ownership of cultivable land was less than or equal to 50 decimals and (ii) any household member had missed a meal in the previous year.
+In prior studies, a household was eligible if (i) ownership of cultivable land was less than or equal to 50 decimals and (ii) any household member has missed.
 Since prior findings were based on the second eligibility criteria, we plan to conduct our analysis on